 All chest pain occurrences should be discussed with a physician.

-Abington Memorial Hospital Receives Chest Pain Center Accreditation
+Abington Hospital – Fully Accredited Chest Pain Center

-We are pleased to announce that Abington Hospital is now a fully Accredited Chest Pain Center, a distinction from the Society of Cardiovascular Patient Care.
+Abington Hospital is a fully Accredited Chest Pain Center, a distinction from the Society of Cardiovascular Patient Care.
 This accreditation means that the Heart & Vascular Institute has achieved a higher level of expertise in dealing with patients who arrive with symptoms of a heart attack.
 There are standardized diagnostic and treatment protocols that provide an effective and efficient evaluation of patients who may be experiencing chest pain and other heart attack symptoms.
-Specifically, the Heart & Vascular Institute has met strict criteria by:
+Specifically, we have met strict criteria by:

 - Reducing the time from onset of symptoms to diagnosis and treatment